AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 These following arguments are optional and can be used to determine if a given device or dashboard should execute the command or not:

-``deviceid``: If set, only the device(s) which has the same deviceid will execute the command.
+-  ``deviceid`` - If set, only the device(s) which has the same deviceid will execute the command.
 See below how to set a deviceid.
-``dashid``: If set, all devices currently on a dashboard which the title contains the substring defined by dashid will execute the command. ex: if dashid is set to "kichen", it will match devices which are on "kitchen lights", "kitchen sensors", "ipad - kitchen", etc.
+-  ``dashid`` -  If set, all devices currently on a dashboard which the title contains the substring defined by dashid will execute the command. ex: if dashid is set to "kichen", it will match devices which are on "kitchen lights", "kitchen sensors", "ipad - kitchen", etc.

 Setting a deviceid